micahcowan/trog-patch/ZIP-INCLUDE-README.txt

 ROM patches included:
+  blaze-it:  A "hard mode" patch with extra-speedy trogs.
+             Players also start at their maximum speed, no speed flowers needed.

   famicom2p: A patch that lets the 2nd player use the A button for
              joining (permitting use via Everdrive on a Famicom)